 Raccoon Consolidated Elementary School

-- Raccoon Consolidated Elementary School's student population of 254 students has stayed relatively flat over five school years.
+Raccoon Consolidated Elementary School's student population of 251 students has grown by 8% over five school years.

 |Grades Offered||Grades Prekindergarten-8|